francois-le-ko4la/lovelace-entity-progress-card/README.md

 > If you are unable to use the button above, follow the steps below:
 > 1. Add this repository to HACS by including it as a custom repository:
 >   - Go to `HACS` > `Integrations` > `⋮` > `Custom repositories`.
->   - Paste the URL of this repository and select Lovelace as the category.
+>   - Paste the URL of this repository and select `Dashboard` as the category.
 > 2. Install the Entity Progress Card from HACS.

 ### Manual Installation